HomeDing/homeding.github.io/home.md

 ## Available Elements

-The [Available Elements](availableelements) in the HomeDing library are the blocks for building the overall functionality of a device.
+The full list of [Available Elements](availableelements) in the HomeDing library are the functional blocks available for building and configuring a device.

 Each of them supports a unique feature, reads a sensor, drives displays and other periphery or implements some internal logic.

-A full list can be found here: [AvailableElements](availableelements)
+The configuration of the device acvtivates and configures the required elements as well as defining how the interact with each other and to the outer world over network.

-It is easy to implement your own specific custom elements as you can see in the [Examples](examples)
+It is intentionally easy to implement your own specific elements as you can see in the [Examples](examples).

 ## Examples

-???
 - [List of availabe Examples with the HomeDing Library](examples)

 - [The HomeDing - HomeBlink Example](/examples/blink)